-I'm currently an assistant professor at the University of North Carolina at Chapel Hill.
+I'm currently an associate professor at the University of North Carolina at Chapel Hill.
 Up until 2018, I was a Hubble Fellow at Columbia University in the City of New York.

 The primary research for my UNC-based team is to understand how planets evolve over their lifetimes.
 We focus on identifying and characterizing young (100-1000 Myr) and infant (0-100 Myr) planets, which offer a unique insight into the important early physical processes that sculpt and shape older planets, including those in the Solar System, and can even tell us which early factors are important in the formation of Earth-like and potentially habitable planets.